 Another option is concrete.
 Similar to slate, concrete is also remarkably durable, but it’s also not as brittle or easily broken.
 Concrete roofs might be slightly on the heavier side, but they can withstand just about anything.

 If you really want a sturdy roof, consider steel roofing.
 Steel and copper are the best metals for a metal roof, with steel usually making up the shingles or panels, and copper and zinc combinations being used for the flashing.
-Metal roofs can withstand just about anything – from lightning and fire, to rain, hail and ice.
-Having an Austin TX roofer do a professional installation is key.
+Metal roofs can withstand just about anything – from lightning and fire, to rain, hail and ice and are recommended by roofers in Austin.

 Finally, clay and terracotta roofing systems are a great fashionable alternative to concrete roofing.
 They look great, and the color and design options in store are extremely impressive.

 As you can see, there are a lot of different types of roofing materials to consider, each with their own unique qualities.
 Depending on what you need and the area you live in, the best material for reliable overall durability will differ.